The exhibition closes in June 2022

 With the blessed return to our new routine, we decided to expand the collaboration and present the personal perspectives of Ellenbogen and his partner, Nir Molad (also known as Nirmo), in a unique exhibition at the museum.

-The exhibition will be on display to the public, free of charge, from 8.9.2020 in the Galil Plaza at the entrance to the museum, with no need to purchase admission tickets.
+The exhibition will be on display to the public, free of charge, ends 18.6.2022.
+In the Galil Plaza at the entrance to the museum, with no need to purchase admission tickets.